wodowiesel/PiFunk/README.md

 if using long HF antenna for adapting Resistance

-or use a 1:1 balun choke with a ferrite-ringcore e.g.: FT-23-43 with 2x 4 turns for CB (2 7MHz)
+or use a 1:1 balun choke with a ferrite-ringcore or 1:1.5 from 75 Ohm to 50 Ohm

+e.g.: FT23-43 with 2x 4 turns for CB (27 MHz)

-You can comparethe different materials for specific frequencies:
+You can compare the different materials for specific frequencies:

 [Datasheet](https://www.funkamateur.de/tl_files/downloads/hefte/2008/FA-BE-Info_Amidon-FT.pdf)